sebkirche/K8101/README.md

 128 x 64 monochrome pixels result in a buffer of 8192 bits = 1KiB.

-The 1024 bytes buffer to send a bitmap has a weird layout, maybe due to the (unidentified) LCD display:
+The 1024 bytes buffer to send a bitmap has a weird layout, LCD display is not identified:
   * the screen is divided in 8 horizontal bands of 8 pixels high each, first band on top
-  * for each band, there is 128 bytes, one byte describe a column of 8 pixels, the most significant bit being the bottom of the column
+  * for each band, there is 128 bytes, one byte describe a column of 8 pixels, starting from the left, the most significant bit being the bottom of the column

+Someone suggested that the LCD matrix is simply text-oriented.

         Byte 0               Byte 127
         LSB = (0,0)          LSB = (127,0)